womenandcolor/women-and-color-frontend/README.md

 ## Architecture

-(The [live website][site-live] is currently built on Wordpress.)

-This code repository is the visual _frontend_ part of an upcoming relaunch of the website.
-It makes up the user interface that website visitors interact with.
+This code repository is the visual _frontend_ part of the website.
+It's built in React using Material UI and CSS modules.

 The other [`CivicTechTO/women-and-color-backend`][code-backend] code repository powers the backend API, storing and retreiving data from the